sooriyaarachchi/pybites.github.io-src/content/slack-karma-bot.md

 ![karma example]({filename}/images/karma_example.png)

+You need to invite the bot to any channel you want to use this in.

 ## Next week

 My first attempt at this was one big script.
 I then splitted it out into different modules (responsabilities).
 Unfortunately I did not commit the initial script to compare.
 No worries though.
 Next week I go back to basics on modules and packaging, explaining how they work.
 I will explain how we import from them which often leads to confusion.
 We now have an interesting app to work with.